pittcsc/Documents/Constitution.md

 ## VIII) Membership Procedures

 1. Recruitment: Recruitment for the Pitt CSC will occur throughout the year, though primarily at the beginning of the Spring and Fall semesters.
-2. Application and Selection: As an optional educational extracurricular club, the Pitt CSC will not engage in a formal application or selection process.
+2. Application and Selection: As an optional cocurricular club, the Pitt CSC will not engage in a formal application or selection process.
 To be tendered membership, a student should provide contact information and be committed to participating regularly in group activities.
 Regular participation is defined as making a commitment to contribute to group projects on a weekly basis and making oneself available to come to meetings every week.
 3. Inactive members: Members of the Pitt CSC who fail to attend to contribute to club activities within a period of an academic year will be presumed inactive and removed from the club roster.
 Students that are inactive for a semester will not be placed on a project team for the following semester.
 4. Reinstatement: To be reinstated as members, individuals should provide updated contact information and attend or contribute to club activities within a semester of doing so.

 ## IX) Voting Privileges

 Voting privileges are limited to currently enrolled Pitt student members in good standing with the organization.
-To maintain voting privileges, a member must have attended or contributed to a club activity within two weeks of the vote as well as be an active project team member for the duration of the semester.
+To maintain voting privileges, a member must have attended or contributed to a club activity within two weeks of the vote and have been an active project team member for the duration of the semester.

 ## X) Associate Membership

 1. Policies regarding Associate Membership will follow the procedures laid out in Section VIII.
 Associate members may not vote, hold office nor serve in a formal leadership role.
 They may participate in organization meetings and activities.
 Pitt student membership shall comprise of at least 75% of the total membership at all times.
-2. Associate membership is comprised of students from neighboring universities and graduates that are interested in participating in the club's activites.
-They will not be actively recruited, but are welcome to attend if interested.
+2. Associate membership is comprised of students from neighboring universities and graduates that are interested in participating in the club's activities.
+They will not be actively recruited, but are welcome to attend and participate in club affairs if interested.

 ## XI) Officers

-The organization shall have the following officers...
+The organization shall have the following officers:

 1. President
 2. Vice President